 119 Fore Street

-A Message from Mike Ormerod, Chair of Trustees
+A Message from Mike Ormerod, Vice Chair of Trustees

-My name is Mike Ormerod and I was a teacher (11 – 19) for 36 years in a former life.
-I am a carer for my son who has Aspergers – he just turned 30 and lives with his mother and me.
+My name is Mike Ormerod and I was a teacher (11 – 19) for 36 years.
+I am a carer for my adult son who has Aspergers.
 I was a carer for my mum for 10 ½ years as she developed vascular dementia and went from independent living to daily carers, a live-in carer moving in with my family, and finally, a care home.
 I did not connect with Carers in Hertfordshire as somewhere to go for help, guidance and support (more fool me I suppose); too busy trying to work and care and cope.

 When my mum went into a home just after I had taken early retirement, I finally went to a Dementia Forum run by Carers in Hertfordshire.
 What an eye-opener that was!
 I was really impressed and inspired.
 I went on a “Stronger Voice” course, then I joined the Carer Trainer Unit, then I volunteered for Mentor training; one course each new year.